sTingley/GPT_Identity/Notification/README.md

 ## WalletApp

-	--TODO :-- Notification request need to triggered when the user uploaded keystore file --TODO :-- If notification exists that has to be shown in wallet app
+	TODO : Notification request need to triggered when the user uploaded keystore file TODO : If notification exists that has to be shown in wallet app